Donor Profile

 ODA Spending

 Germany is the fourth-largest donor in proportion to the size of its economy.
-The country spent 0.74% of its GNI on ODA in 2021, or .68% excluding in-country refugee costs.
-Germany is one of the few European countries that does not offset the costs associated with hosting refugees with cutbacks in funding for global development.
+It spent 0.79% of its GNI on ODA in 2023.
+Germany is one of the few European countries that does not offset in-donor refugee costs with cutbacks in funding for global development.

-After Germany’s ODA level reached record-high levels in 2020 and 2021, driven by Germany’s response to the COVID-19 pandemic, ODA was expected to decrease in 2022 to US$26.2 billion and US$25.5 billion in 2023, in line with a decreasing budget for the BMZ.
-However, the unexpected influx of refugees from Ukraine will likely inflate ODA levels, as costs for receiving refugees in Germany are partially counted as ODA and financed from additional budgets.
+After Germany’s ODA level reached record-high levels in 2020 to 2022, driven by Germany’s response to the COVID-19 pandemic, ODA decreased to US$33.6 billion in 2023 and is projected to decrease further to US$28.3 billion in 2024, in line with a decreasing budget for the BMZ.
+Following an increased share in in-donor refugee costs in 2023 connected to the large influx of refugees from Ukraine, it is likely that in-donor refugee costs will remain significant in 2024.

 The German government has a strong preference for bilateral funding.
-In 2020, bilateral funding accounted for 80% of total ODA, well above the OECD DAC average of 58%.
+In 2023, bilateral funding accounted for 77% of total ODA, well above the DAC average of 68%.
 This includes earmarked funding through multilaterals.
-Germany’s preference for bilateral funding is driven by its two large government-owned implementing agencies, the GIZ and the KfW .
-Germany channels only small 7% of its bilateral ODA through NGOs ( DAC average: 19%).
+Germany’s preference for bilateral funding is driven by its two large government-owned implementing agencies, the GIZ and the KfW.
+Germany channels only 6% of its bilateral ODA through NGOs, less than half of the DAC average of 14%.

 Bilateral Spending

-The top recipients of German grant funding are the Syrian Arab Republic, Ethiopia, Iraq, and Yemen.
-All funding to these countries comes in the form of grants.
-This is in line with the BMZ’s prioritization of partnerships within the MENA and SSA regions.
+The top recipients of German grant funding are Ukraine (almost exclusively grants), the Syrian Arab Republic, Yemen, and Afghanistan.
+This is in line with Germany’s support for Ukraine and the BMZ’s prioritization of partnerships within the MENA region.

 Multilateral Spending and Commitments

-Until 2013, the German Parliament had capped multilateral spending at one-third of total German ODA.
-Although this cap has since been lifted, core funding to multilaterals remains significantly lower than the DAC average of 42%.
-Like many EU member states, the largest recipients of Germany’s multilateral funding in 2020 were EU Institutions.
+Before 2013, the German parliament capped multilateral spending at one-third of total German ODA.
+Although this cap has since been lifted, core funding to multilaterals remains significantly lower than the DAC average of 32%.
+Like many EU Member States, the largest recipients of Germany’s multilateral funding in 2022 were EU Institutions.
 Germany is also among the largest donors to Gavi, the Global Fund, and UN agencies.
+In October 2023, at the Bonn Conference, Germany pledged an additional EUR2 billion US$2.1 billion to the GCF.

-Germany’s earmarked funding to multilaterals, which is channeled through multilateral development organizations for use in a specific sector or country has increased significantly in recent years.
-The growth has largely been driven by Germany’s funding to multilaterals active in humanitarian assistance and crisis response.
+Germany’s earmarked funding to multilaterals, which is channeled through multilateral development organizations for use in a specific sector or country, has increased significantly in recent years.
+The financial contribution to the European Commission's Development Budget has increased by more than 50% between 2018 and 2022 and remains with a very clear margin the largest recipient of Germany's ODA share for multilaterals.

 Recent commitments to multilateral organizations are summarized below.